transferzero/api-documentation/_docs/example-payments.md

 # Recipient details

 Once you have the sender let's set up the recipient as well.
 In this example we're going to do an `NGN::Bank` payout, which requires a name and the bank account details.
-Other payout providers might have different requirements, to check them please see our [payout details documentation]({{ "/docs/payout-details/" | prepend: site.baseurl }}).
+Other payout providers might have different requirements, to check them please see our [individual payments documentation]({{ "/docs/individual-payments/" | prepend: site.baseurl }}).
 You'll also need to send in how much you wish to send.
 In this example we're sending $100 worth of funds, that are going to be received in NGN - we'll calculate the proper amount based on the exchange rates.

 {::comment}
 CODE_EXAMPLE_START recipient-creation